ws1994/shanwang.github.io/_pages/about.md

 - **Oct.
 2024** I will serve as a TPC member for IEEE International Conference on Communications (ICC) 2025, Communication & Information System Security Symposium

 - **Sep.
-2024** I will serve as a TPC member for The 26th ACM/IFIP Middleware Conference 2025!
+2024** I will serve as a TPC member for The 26th ACM/IFIP Middleware Conference 2025 (Fall/Winter Cycle)!

 - **Sep.
 2024** I will serve as a Guest Editor for special issue "[Secure Data Privacy and Encryption in Digital Networks](https://www.mdpi.com/journal/electronics/special_issues/8K87O1YV29)", MDPI Electronics (ISSN 2079-9292), JCR-Q2, IF 2.6!